GroundBreakingSalad7/GroundBreakingSalad7/README.md

 # Hi there 👋
 ### My name is Yoav 👨‍💻
-- 🔭 I’m currently working on a UNIX shell written in C, CTFs
+- 🤓 I’m currently working on a UNIX shell written in 🇨
-- 🌱 I’m currently learning about networking
+- 📚 I’m currently learning about networking
+- 🐧 I'm probably doing a CTF challenge right now

 <!--
 **GroundBreakingSalad7/GroundBreakingSalad7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.